nnienaber2/conduct/terminology.md

 Needs definition

 ### Practitioner
-While using [Era of Health](terminology.md#era-of-health) or working with our API, this refers to a user involved in providing care in a professional capacity.
+While using [Era of Health](terminology.md#era-of-health) or working with our API, this refers to a [User](terminology.md#users) involved in providing care in a professional capacity.

 ### Protected Health Information (PHI)
 Sometimes called ["Personal" Health Information](terminology.md#personla-health-information) or Electronic Protected Health Information (ePHI).
 In [Era of Health](terminology.md#era-of-health) Legal documents, this is defined by [Code of Federal Regulations](terminology.md#code-of-federal-regulations) 45 CFR 160.103 and is both physical and electronic information that [We](terminology.md#era-of-health) receive from a [User](terminology.md#user) or an [Organization](terminology.md#organization).
-It is information on a users past, present, or future physical or mental health condition, tests, results, provision, or payment, and if it could be used to identify the user it is called["Personally Identifiable Information (PII)"](terminology.md#personally-identifiable-information-pii).
+It is information on a [Users](terminology.md#users) past, present, or future physical or mental health condition, tests, results, provision, or payment, and if it could be used to identify the [User](terminology.md#users) it is called["Personally Identifiable Information (PII)"](terminology.md#personally-identifiable-information-pii).

 ### Public Health Service Act (PHSA)
 Is a United States federal law enacted in 1944.
 It gave the [U.S. Public Health Service (USPHS0](us.s.-public-health-servics-usphs) responsibility for preventing the introduction, transmission and spread of communicable diseases from foreign countries into the United States.[